top of page

 I am going to introduce a term that is not in the Bible.
 It’s the term extra local ministry and it’s a term I want to use to define ministry which is not confined to the local expression of the ekklesia.

-Let’s look at this text in Acts 13 verses 2 thru 3.
+Let’s look at this text in Acts 13:2-3.
 It says a group of prophets and teachers were worshiping the Lord and fasting, the Holy Spirit said, set apart for me Barnabas and Paul for the work to which I have called them.
 Then after fasting and praying they laid their hands on them and sent them off.
 Paul and Barnabas were set apart from the local ekklesia in Antioch to the work of extra-local ministry.

 Carlton Kenny in his book, 'His Rule In His Church’ says that anyone operating in the Ephesians 4:11 gifts of Christ that have experience and maturity, qualifies them to operate extra-locally and should be respected in that role.